-The decrease in gross margin in 2022, as compared to 2021 was primarily driven by the acquisition of Smiths Medical, inflationary cost increases in our supply chain, and lower manufacturing absorption due to supply chain disruptions.
-Smiths Medical gross margins are lower than historical ICU margins for the current year primarily due to spending on quality systems and product-related remediation, the cost recognition of the purchase accounting write-up of inventory and freight costs.
-The inflationary cost increases during 2022 caused by COVID-19 and the war in the Ukraine notably impacted our freight rates as well as, labor and materials costs.
-Partially offsetting the decrease to gross margin in the current period was the impact from increased sales of higher margin consumables products.
+The decrease in gross margin in 2022, as compared to 2021, was primarily driven by the acquisition of Smiths Medical, inflationary cost increases in our supply chain, and lower manufacturing absorption due to supply chain disruptions.
+Smiths Medical gross margins were lower than historical ICU margins primarily due to spending on quality systems and product-related remediation, the cost recognition of the purchase accounting write-up of inventory and lower manufacturing volumes.
+The inflationary cost increases during 2022 caused by COVID-19 and the war in the Ukraine notably impacted our freight rates, as well as, labor and materials costs.